A2osX/A2osX/.Docs/Shell Developers Guide.md

 SLEEP
 TIME

 A note on arguments, for internal and external commands: When passing a command a series of arguments, you must include between each argument.
 In addition, if a command has an option that requires an argument, there must also be a space between the option and its argument.
 For example, when using the READ command which has the -S -P and -N options, the -P and -N options both require an argument so the full use of the command would be **READ -S -N 3 -P "My Prompt" AVAR**.
 Do not use -N3 as you might in Linux or DOS as you will generate a Syntax Error and the command will fail to execute.
+Also note, for many commands the order of the arguments is important (i.e. CP sourcefile destfile, order critical), however the order of Options is not.  **READ -S -N 3 -P "MyPrompt" AVAR** is the same as **READ -P "MyPrompt" AVAR -S -N 3 ** as well as **READ -S AVAR -N 3 -P "MyPrompt"**.
+What is critical here is that you **must** have a number immediately after -N and a string after -P which will be the prompt.

+###### READ

+The READ command allows you to accept input from the user which can be used or evaluated in other commands.
+For instance you can use the READ command to get the name of a file to copy, ask the user for confirmation (Proceed?) and evaluate their response with an IF command, etc.  READ has several powerful options including: Prompt, Suppress and NumChars.
+In all cases you must specify a variable in which to place the results of the READ command.

+    #!/BIN/SH
+	#READ Command Examples
+	#    Get Input from User and Store in Variable $A
+	READ A
+	#    Display a prompt, Get Input and Store in $A
+	READ -P "Enter your name: " A
+	#    Display a prompt, Get Suppressed Input and Store in $A
+    #    The suppress option will keep any input from appearing but you can
+	#    edit normally and $A will be correct.
+	READ -S -P "Enter your name: " A
+	#    Display a prompt, Get Input limited to 8 characters and Store in $A
+	READ -N 1 -P "Enter your name: " A
+	#    Display a prompt, Get Input limited to 1 characters and Store in $A
+    #	 Special case of -N option.
+As soon as the user types any character
+    #    input will be ended and the single character will be stored in $A.
+    #	 The user does NOT need to press return to accept the input.
+	READ -N 1 -P "Proceed (Y/N): " A
+	#    Get Input limited to 1 key press and Store the ASCII value of the key in $A
+    #	 Special case of -N option.
+As soon as the user types any key, input will
+    #    be ended and the single key code will be stored in $A as an Integer.
+    #	 This can be used to capture/process special keys like TAB, Arrows and DEL.
+	READ -N 0 A

+###### REN

+The REN command allows you to Rename a single file, directory or Volume.
+It does not support wild cards.
+While REN and MV may seem similar, they are very different commands and you should use each for its intended purpose.
+In the case of REN, it changes the name of an item (Vol, Dir, File) in place; the item itself is not changed.
+For those familiar with ProDOS file systems, REN changes the entry of an item in the CATALOG.
+MV on the other hand actually copies files (and removes the original) to move them.
+Obviously REN is more efficient at RENaming an item in its current location, whereas MV could be used to change the location of a file (MV it from one directory or even volume to another).
+Yes you can use MV MYFILE NEWFILE to do the same thing as REN MYFILE NEWFILE, but since a copy must occur, it will be slower and you will have to have sufficient disk space free to make this copy.

+    #!/BIN/SH
+	#REN Command Examples
+	#    REName a Volume
+	#	 Note How you need to use a full volume name as the Original Name and
+	#	 the new name must not be proceeded by a slash (/).
+The following
+	#	 will rename the volume /MYVOL to NEWVOL.
+	REN /MYVOL NEWVOL
+	#    REName a Directory in the current working directory ($PWD)
+	REN ADIR NEWDIR
+	#    REName a Directory in another relative directory
+	#	 In this example, the directory ADIR in SUBDIR will be renamed.
+	#	 Notice that the new name does not contain a path.
+	REN SUBDIR/ADIR NEWDIR
+	#    REName a Directory using a full path
+	#	 This example renames the dir MYDIR found in /FULLBOOT/TMP to YOURDIR.
+	REN /FULLBOOT/TMP/MYDIR YOURDIR
+	#	 REName File Examples
+	#	 REName a file in the current directory
+	REN MYFILE NEWFILENAME
+	#	 REName a file in a relative (the parent) directory
+	REN ../MYFILE NEWFILENAME
+	#	 REName a file using a full path
+	REN /FULLBOOT/TMP/MYFILE NEWFILENAME

 #### Redirection